basho/basho_docs/source/languages/en/riakcs/cookbooks/Using-Riak-CS-With-Keystone.md

 #### Root Host

-Make sure that the value of the `cs_root_host` key in the Riak CS configuration matches the root host used for the object store in the Keystone configuration.
+Make sure that the value of the `root_host` key in the Riak CS `riak-cs.conf` file, or the `cs_root_host` key in the old-style `advanced.config` or `app.config` files matches the root host used for the object store in the Keystone configurion.

-For example, given the following config snippet from a Keystone configuration file, the value for `cs_root_host` should be set to `object.store.host`:
+For example, given the following config snippet from a Keystone configuration file, the value for `root_host` (or `cs_root_host`) should be set to `object.store.host`:

 ```config